Australia Sea Cucumber#630（16 oz/bag）

 - Coelomic fluid functions similarly to human white blood cells

 - Palmitic, stearic, and linoleic acid have potent antioxidant effects

 - Squalene is a compound that acts as the precursor to steroids

-- Triterpenoids a class of compounds thought to slow cancer growth
+- Triterpenoids are a class of compounds thought to slow cancer growth

-Cautions: Sea cucumber has blood thinning effects (It reduces harmful cholesterol) It should be avoided by persons who have shellfish allergies.
-Avoid it or use under the direction of a doctor during pregnancy and breastfeeding.
+Cautions: Sea cucumber has blood-thinning effects (It reduces harmful cholesterol) It should be avoided by persons who have shellfish allergies.
+Avoid it or use it under the direction of a doctor during pregnancy and breastfeeding.